 2. Hard credit inquiries

 These are the ones that generally affect credit scores.
-This type of inquiry shows that the person is willing to assume debt.
+This type of inquiry shows that the person is willing to assume a debt.
 This can be a mortgage, personal loan or credit card.

 A company must have the holder’s authorization to perform this comprehensive monitoring.
 This type of inquiry is also usually given for: